Illinois-IoT/main-project/tutorials/day4/day4.md

 raw_capture = PiRGBArray(camera, size=(640, 480))
 ```

 Now, lets create a helper function to get the frame.
 This is also exactly what we have done before.
+Don't forget to import cv2.

 ``` Python
 def get_camera_frames(camera):